axem-solutions/dem/CONTRIBUTING.md

 for DEM.
 To ensure that you use the correct version of the required modules, you should enter the preconfigured virtual environment.

-First install the environment with the required dependencies:
+First, install the environment with the required dependencies:

     poetry install